TANYA TA (co-founder)

 Tanya is a strong advocate for the importance of mentorship in surgical training.
 She is an active representative for SFO ENT UK, Women in ENTs committee and participates in Women in Surgery activities across the UK.

 BHAVESH TAILOR (co-founder)

-He has published in peer-reviewed ENT journals.
+Bhavesh is an academic foundation doctor at the Norfolk & Norwich University Hospital, with a keen interest in ENT Surgery and surgical undergraduate education.
+He has published in several peer-reviewed ENT journals.
 Of note, his systematic review paper ‘Outcome measures for baro-challenge-induced Eustachian tube dysfunction’ was awarded a best oral presentation prize regionally and was recently presented at the prestigious Politzer Society international meeting.
-Bhavesh is a founding member of the Cambridge University ENT Society and is passionate about promoting the specialty to the undergraduate student body.

 MR. MATTHEW SMITH (Trustee)

 Mr. Matthew Smith is an ENT specialist registrar in the East of England region and is the overall chair of INTEGRATE, the UK National ENT Trainee Research Network.

 He has an interest in improving training in ENT emergency management and has published a number of research papers in this field.
 He also created the popular ENT Boot Camp course.
 He recently completed a PhD in Cambridge looking at the definition, diagnosis and treatment of Eustachian tube dysfunction.